Guidelines for expecting mothers

 Unfortunately, the effects of over-the-counter medications on pregnant women and babies haven’t been widely studied.
 We do know, however, that it is generally safe to take acetaminophen if you have a headache or some body aches, along with other cold symptoms.
 Most other medications may be off the table.

-“You should avoid taking over-the-counter medicines in most cases,” said Dr. Favetta.
+“You should avoid taking over-the-counter medicines in most cases,” says Dr. Favetta.
 “Instead, it’s best to turn to natural remedies to fight your cold symptoms.”

 And while it might be tempting to take dietary supplements that are rich in vitamin C, you should avoid taking these while you’re pregnant, as well.